10 Endangered species of Primate in Vietnam

 Species: Trachypithecus germaini

-Frame khỉ 7 WANEE asia
+Frame khỉ 7 WANEE Go-WILD

 The habitat of this endangered species extends from southern Myanmar through southern Thailand, southern Laos, Cambodia to southern Vietnam, specifically in the province of Kien Giang.
 The global population is not yet known, but it is steadily declining.

-Frame map 7 WANEE asia
+Frame map 7 WANEE Go-WILD

 They can be found in tropical and subtropical forests, as well as along rivers and in mixed deciduous forests.
 Their habitat is similar to that of the silvered langur species.
 However, this species is found further south and there is no recorded evidence of them coexisting in the same habitat.